 You can turn Live notifications on or off.
 On a computer, click the drop-down arrow on the right, select Settings > Notifications > On Facebook and make sure Live videos is on.

-There’s also a new Facebook Live interactive map that enables you to tune into ongoing streams around the world, simply by clicking blue dots on the map.
+There’s also a new Facebook Live interactive map that lets you tune into ongoing streams around the world, simply by clicking blue dots on the map.
 While some think it voyeuristic, it is useful, as you can tune into live streams from news agencies or those experiencing newsworthy events around the world.